K Walker - FD Couns, BSc (Hons) Psych, PGCE, PgCert, Dip.Couns, MBACP, MBPsS

 Sessions are 50 mins.

-Non attendance or sessions cancelled with less than 24 hours' notice - full session fee applies.
+Non attendance or sessions cancelled with less than 24 hours' notice - full session fee applicable.

 More than 24 hours' notice of cancellation or rescheduling - no fee.